 - Jeanette Winterson

-NOTICE: Due to the COVID-19 public health crisis, I am practicing remotely using secure and encrypted telehealth platforms.
-I am able to offer in-person appointments on a very limited basis.
+NOTICE: I continue to offer virtual appointments using secure and encrypted telehealth platforms.
+I am able to offer in-person appointments on a limited basis in the Lincoln Square and Downtown neighborhoods of Chicago.

 Ask me questions and find out more about therapy!
 I offer free 15-minute consultations by phone to help you decide whether we might work well together.
 I don't believe it benefits either party if we are not a good fit, and I will do my best to refer you elsewhere if I'm not what you're looking for.